 - Create a graphical checklist for a visual summary of your post.

 How do you know, if an image is copyrighted?
 Well, that is quite simple: If you made it, you own the copyright for your creative work.
 For any other image, you use from any other source, someone else holds the copyright.
-So, you need a license or written permission to use it.
+In any case, you will need a license or written permission to use images from third-party sources.

 - Image licenses